 We are a party to a stockholders' agreement with the LLC, whose members are investment funds managed by affiliates of Trimaran Capital Partners (with its predecessors and affiliates and certain funds managed by it, collectively, "Trimaran Capital") and Freeman Spogli, certain members of our management, and other third-party investors ("Stockholders' Agreement").
 The Stockholders' Agreement provides certain rights to LLC, including registration rights for common stock owned by LLC.
 The limited liability company operating agreement of LLC also provided rights to Trimaran Capital and Freeman Spogli, including certain registration rights.
 See "Certain Relationships and Related Party Transactions - Stockholders Agreement" for additional information.
-Thus, pursuant to the Stockholders Agreement"), which was declared effective on March 1, 2023.
+Thus, pursuant to the Stockholders Agreement, the Company filed a registration statement on Form S-3 (File No. 333-269807) (the "Registration Statement"), which was declared effective on March 1, 2023.
 The Registration Statement registered the resale of up to 16,818,465 shares of the Company's common stock by the selling stockholders named therein, including LLC, and pursuant to which LLC could sell any of the shares that it continued to hold following the Distribution.
-As disclosed in the Registration Statement, certain of the selling stockholders named in the Registration Statement were permitted to distribute their shares to their limited partners, general partners, stockholders or others and any subsequent sales were at the new holder's discretion.
+As disclosed in the Registration Statement, certain of the selling stockholders or others and any subsequent sales were at the new holder's discretion.
 The shares distributed in the Distribution are generally freely tradable by the recipients under the Securities Act, following the completion of the Distribution.